 Bracewell has one of the nation’s premier litigation practices.
 For more than 70 years, our lawyers have handled almost every type of commercial dispute in venues throughout the country and the world.
 Every case is important to us.
 Every issue that matters to our clients matters to us.
 In building our much-celebrated practice, we have earned the respect of judges, arbitrators, colleagues, and opponents.

-Our outstanding courtroom advocacy, creative thinking and grit continue to receive extraordinary recognition.
-Chambers USA (2018) characterized us as a “fast-growing litigation bench with a reputation for creative approaches to disputes both before and in trial for a range of major corporate clients.”
+Our outstanding courtroom advocacy, creative thinking, and grit continuously receive extraordinary recognition.
+In 2019, we were named Commercial Litigation Firm of the Year at the inaugural Chambers USA Texas Awards.
+Chambers USA (2019) commended our “deep bench with a reputation for creative approaches to disputes.”
 Texas Lawyer named our team the Large Law Firm Litigation Department of the Year in 2017.
 Legal 500 (2016) called us a “litigation powerhouse,” noting our “broad range of high-value disputes.”
 Law360 (2016) likewise recognized our leading litigation practice, naming us to its inaugural list of Litigation Powerhouses, which identified the top 50 litigation practices in the nation.
 Law360 (2016) further highlighted Bracewell as being part of an “elite group” of only five firms with fewer than 200 litigation attorneys included on its list of “litigation heavyweights.”

 We understand that we must not only resolve our clients’ legal needs, but also generate value.
 Drawing upon our deep understanding of industry practices and market trends, we advise clients in structuring and negotiating innovative and comprehensive contracts based on their business requirements, objectives and constraints.
 Working collaboratively with in-house counsel and external advisors allows us to leverage our practical experience to better understand the critical business and technical issues inherent in outsourcing transactions and offer creative and practical solutions.
 We have dealt with every major multinational and Indian outsourcing vendor, and understand their approaches to deal-making and execution.
 We advise clients across all industries, including energy, financial services, consumer products, retail, manufacturing, and commercial aviation.